List of Campus Clubs:

-The College of the Canyons Model United Nations (MUN) is a club offers students the opportunity to simulate the work of the United Nations and its various agencies.
+The College of the Canyons Model United Nations Club offers students the opportunity to simulate the work of the United Nations and its various agencies.
 The club engages members in independent research, active learning, simulated diplomacy, and bargaining and negotiations in a multilateral international context.
 Building on the political science department's Model U.N. program, giving students an opportunity to continue their participation in the simulations beyond the course and to work with other students in support of the Model U.N.
 Program.

 For More Information Email: email@example.com

 MyGenerationMyFight, a subsidy of ZOE International, aims to spread awareness and education among the community about the reality of modern-day slavery: human trafficking.
 Members of MGMF will gain knowledge and use their voices to stand together in the fight

 against human trafficking.